 Why do we feel anxiety?

-Feelings of anxiety come from our natural internal defense mechanisms, human traits that have developed over millennia.
+Feelings of anxiety come from our natural internal defence mechanisms, human traits that have developed over millennia.
 Back before we had houses and cars and technology to keep us safe and get us around, anxiety helped keep humans alert to danger, and enabled them to respond quickly to predators or other threats.
 The pounding heart and shaky shot of adrenaline that come with anxiety were actually meant to help us escape or fight off predators - you may have heard it called the ‘fight or flight’ response.
 We experience anxiety before scary events because that’s still how our bodies naturally react to things we perceive as threats… even though adrenaline probably isn’t going to help you beat up your maths exam.
 But people with anxiety conditions experience these heightened responses in everyday situations, where they’re even less helpful.

 Sometimes, people can point to a cause for their anxiety, like a big change in their life that has left them feeling unsettled, a build-up of stress, or a traumatic incident like a loss.
 Other times, as with so many mental health conditions, it just seems to come out of nowhere.